T1NKY-W1NKY/AMF/README.md

 To run this project, install it locally with git:
 `git clone https://github.com/StonelnFocus/AMF`

-You will also need to stand up a mySQL database, this can be done with the
+You will also need to stand up a mySQL database, this can be using the docker-compose.yml file or some other way.

 Environment Variables:
 ```